 Many of the items are exclusive to the shop, the owners want to create something unique and special, I think they have.

-Beware: If you donât have Hagrid along to guide you, you may feel jostled and harassed.
+Beware If you donât have Hagrid along to guide you, you may feel jostled and harassed.
 And donât place your fingers too near the monster books of Monsters.
-The staff have a bucket by the door full to the brim with studentâs digits bitten clean off.
+The staff have a bucket by the door full to the brim with studentâs digits bitten clean-off đŠ¸

-If Museum context, with itâs higgedly piggedly selection of curiosities is the heart of cramped and crammed Diagon Alley, then the Galaxy is Walmart, a gleaming concept store.
+If Museum context, with itâs higgedly piggedly selection of curiosities is the heart of cramped and crammed Diagon Alley, then The Enchanted Galaxy is Walmart, a gleaming concept store.

 Everythingâs laid out neatly and fronted and sparkling.
 My eyes werenât fatigued darting around trying to drink it all in, my elbows had their full range, and I never never never, not for a moment, feared a collision with a surly Draco Malfoy.
 I didnât say "Sorry" once.